~ THE CURRENT STATE OF HOWRSE~

 ii.
 Another feature once existed to provide players with passes.
 Once a month, they could exchange 20% of their equus total for a pass.
 Players often evaded the price by purchasing a friends horse, purchasing the pass for a reduced amount, and then selling a horse back to that friend.
 This feature was removed many years ago but can be brought back efficiently with some adjustments to prevent players from circumventing the system.
 I believe the opportunity should be presented more often, perhaps once a week.
 A universal price could be set - say, 100k equus for 10 passes - and Howrse can set a limit to how many times this purchase can happen/adjust the exchange rate.
 For example, perhaps on Sundays players can buy 50 passes for 50k equus 1 time!
 A potential issue caused by this solution is the current exchange rate.
 999 passes buy 1million equus/19 passes buy 9500equus.
 This current exchange rate is wildly inaccurate to how players value passes and would have to be updated to be more congruent with a new system.

 Finally, the idea of taxes within this game should be removed completely.
-They were created (DM if I'm wrong) to repair a massive glitch that led to many getting currency they did not earn.
+They were created (DM if I'm wrong) following an auction glitch that led to many getting currency they did not earn.
 This massively unbalanced Howrse economics and they created taxes to remove currency from the game.
 A potential issue with this solution - rather, guaranteed - is the removal of the Piggy Bank's promotional offers.
 These offers are driven by the taxes automatically taken from what we sell.
 I personally don't care at all.
 The benefits outweigh the value of those offers, but I'm sure many would disagree.

 Alongside all of these suggestions, features must not increase in price.
 That would render these solutions useless.